The Dream of Red Mansions (1927 film)

-The Dream of Red Mansions (Traditional Chinese: 紅樓夢; Simplified Chinese: 红楼梦) is a 1927 silent film adaptation of the novel by Cao Xueqin.
+The Dream of Red Mansions (紅樓夢 (红楼梦, Hónglóumèng)) is a 1927 silent film adaptation of the novel by Cao Xueqin.
 It was directed by Ren Pengnian and Yu Boyan.
 It stars comedy actor Zhou Kongkong as Grandmother Jia.

-The film is told from Grandmother Jia's perspective, and uses the 'All Just a Dream' trope.
+The film is told from Grandmother Jia's perspective, and uses the "all just a dream" trope.
 It was cut into two parts, with a duration of roughly four hours.
 It is one of the earliest known film adaptations of the novel.